aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/drawing-objects/get-ole-file/_index.md

 {{< /nosnippet >}}

-### How to get an embedded OLE file from drawing object in Word document in Python, Java, C#, C++, JavaScript and other programming languages
+### How to get embedded OLE data from a DrawingObject in a Word document in Python, Java, C#, C++, JavaScript and other programming languages

 Using SDK is the quickest way to speed up the development.
 Please take a look at the provided code examples to quickly call this web service from your favourite programming language: